Collective Success through Cultural Intelligence

 - Joe Kearns will lead a pre-congress Migration Focus Point Workshop

-Expect many more surprises: speakers, a writers’ corner, students’ scientific posters but also wonderful venues for our opening apéro and gala dinner and an art experience you will not forget!
+Expect many more surprises: a writers’ corner, a students’ scientific posters’ competition and also wonderful venues for our opening apéro and gala dinner !

 To receive regular updates on the congress sign here.